Shawinigan: Boomtown

-Urban Growth
+Urban growth

 For decades, the local pulp and paper, chemical and textile industries created thousands of jobs and stimulated city growth (see Sketch Map of Urban Neighborhoods [sic] in Shawinigan, 1899-1951).

 Urban development steadily increased in Downtown Shawinigan Falls.
 By 1921, this sector was densely filled with commercial buildings on Fourth and Fifth street, as well as Station Avenue, one-family residences along the Riverside corridor (current-day St-Maurice Drive) and multi-story tenements elsewhere.

 The Olmsted Brothers design firm was hired by the city to implement a beautification program.
 By the late 1920s, Downtown Shawinigan Falls was home to a public market, a fire station, a technical school, several church buildings and two landscaped public parks, including the Saint-Maurice Park.

 Many of the opulent uphill homes located in the somewhat secluded areas of Maple Street and Hemlock Avenue were occupied by more affluent people, many of whom happened to belong to the once vibrant English-speaking community, which at times comprised more than 30% of the local population.

 As industrial plants began operation eastward and northward, neighbourhoods were established in Uptown Shawinigan Falls.
 The emergence of these new districts was defined by and intertwined with the parish structure of the Roman Catholic Church.
 The Saint-Marc neighbourhood, originally known as Village St-Onge, was annexed in 1902, extending the city limits to Dufresne Street.
-The uptown presence of the Canadian Carborundum and Alcan no. Two plants favoured the foundation the Christ-Roi neighbourhood, which was annexed in 1925 extending the city limits to St Sacrement Boulevard.
+The uptown presence of the Canadian Carborundum and Alcan no. Two plants favoured the foundation of the Christ-Roi neighbourhood, which was annexed in 1925, extending the city limits to St Sacrement Boulevard.
 The land now occupied by the section of town currently known as Shawinigan-Est was annexed in 1932.

 Uptown Shawinigan Falls had its own fire station by 1922 and its own landscaped public park and swimming pool by 1940.

 Westside near the Shawinigan River, the existence of the pulp and paper Belgo plant attracted enough residents to form a small, yet stable independent urban community called Baie-de-Shawinigan.

 Across the Saint-Maurice River, Shawinigan-Sud (then Almaville) maintained home-rule and developed as a residential hub.